wodepig/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence兴趣
+  - Artificial Intelligence
-  - Computational Linguistics兴趣
+  - Computational Linguistics
   - 兴趣:爱睡觉
+  * hello

 # Education to show in About widget
 education: